openedx/edx-documentation/en_us/install_operations/source/mobile.rst

 * To configure a video module by editing the course XML, enter the URL to the mobile-targeted video as the first URL in the list of ``html5_sources``.
-For more information, see :ref:`olx:Video Components` in the *edX Open Learning XML Guide*.
+For more information, see :ref:`Video Components` in the *edX Open Learning XML Guide*.

 ****************************************